 Why is my bill higher this month?

 Electric bills around Kentucky and other parts of the US have been higher recently.
 There are several reasons this is the case.
 During winter months, members typically see higher electricity bills due to the energy needed to keep your home comfortable when outside temperatures drop.
-The month of January had 29 days with a daily low temperature at or below freezing, so home heating systems had to work harder to keep homes heated.
-January 2022 Daily Temperatures

 In addition to this normal increase in usage, there was a significant increase in the Fuel Adjustment Clause (FAC) and Environmental Surcharge (ES).
 These two charges are not controlled by Inter-County Energy and Inter-County does not receive the money from these charges.
 Both the FAC and ES are pass-through charges from our power provider, East Kentucky Power Cooperative.